Scrap markets by U.S. metro

 How do metro pages relate to state pages?

-State pages cover regulation and broad market shape; metro pages drill into the day-to-day of selling in a specific city.
+State pages cover regulation and broad market shape; metro pages drill into the day-to-day of selling in a specific city — yard hours, queue patterns, dominant operators.
 The two are complementary.

 Related